 Dish deployment of 5G Open RAN from Q4 2021.

+In Asia, deployment of Open RAN is more advanced than in Europe:

+Rakuten Mobile (Japan) was one oft he first large scale adopters of Open RAN worldwide.
+The company had reached full-scale commercial service on the world’s first 4G Open RAN network in April 2020.
+Today, Rakuten requires that all new equipment delivered is open RAN compliant

-Objectives and technical challenges in the project
+Technical challenges in the project

 In this section you must describe how the current project overcomes the challenges or improves upon the current state of the art.